 Whether it’s in tense thrillers, police procedurals or family-friendly dramas, Keeley Hawes has been a fixture on our TV screens for more than 20 years.
 Here’s our pick of her biggest roles.

-When you see that Keeley Hawes is involved in a drama, you know it’s going to be a good one.
+When you see that Keeley Hawes is involved in a TV show, you know it’s going to be a good one.

-The star has an uncanny knack of picking out some of the best projects around, and as a result has rarely been off our screens during the last two decades.
+The actress has an uncanny knack of picking out some of the best projects around, and as a result has rarely been off our screens during the last two decades.